longitudinal-data-analysis-prac-2024/team_1_project/README.md

 ![**Figure 3.
 Cross-Lag Model on the relationships between peer support and emotional outcomes across the transition from primary school (wave 1) to the first (wave 2) and second year (wave 3) of secondary school**](plots/clm_3.png)

 \n The relationship between peer support and emotional symptoms is shown in the path diagram in Figure 3.
-Emotional symptoms remained relatively stable for variable stability across all three waves (β = .55 and .56).
-Peer support was also stable across waves, with stability coefficients of β = .40 from Wave 1 to Wave 2 and β = -.35 from Wave 2 to Wave 3.
+Emotional symptoms remained relatively stable for variable stability across all three waves, with stability coefficients of β = .46 from Wave 2 to Wave 3 and β = .47 from Wave 1 to Wave 2.
+Peer support was also stable across waves, with stability coefficients of β = .30 from Wave 1 to Wave 2 and β = -.39 from Wave 2 to Wave 3.

+A significant positive covariance is also shown between peer support and emotion at each wave (Wave 1: β = .24, p \< .001; Wave 2: β = .22, p \< .001; Wave 3: β = .23, p \< .001).

-For the cross-lagged effects, peer support at Wave 2 was positively associated with emotional symptoms at Wave 3 (β = .13, p = .00).
-This effect is unidirectional because emotional symptoms at Wave 2 were not associated with peer support at Wave 3 (β = .04, p = .33).
-However, emotional symptoms at Wave 1 were not significantly associated with peer support at Wave 2 (β = -.06, p = .16).
-In contrast, the reverse effect, peer support at Wave 1 positively associated with emotional symptoms at Wave 2, was significant (β = .42, p \< .001).
+For the cross-lagged effects, emotional symptoms at Wave 2 were positively associated with peer support at Wave 3 (β = .12, p = .03).
+This effect is unidirectional because peer support at Wave 2 was not significantly associated with emotional symptoms at Wave 3 (β = -.03, p = .56).
+However, emotional symptoms at Wave 1 were not significantly associated with peer support at Wave 2 (β = -.02, p = .68), nor was the reverse effect, peer support at Wave 1, not significantly associated with emotional symptoms at Wave 2 (β = .01, p = .92).

 ### iv.
 Parental Support on Self-Control